Mondego/SourcererJBF/README.md

 ### Build as a Service (BaaS)
-Following the JBF methodology, we also designed a Build as a Service (BaaS), that can instantly build a Java project hosted on GitHub.
+We also designed a Build as a Service (BaaS) platfrom based on the JBF.
+BaaS can instantly build a Java project hosted on GitHub.
 To learn more about it, please check out this repository [BaaS](https://github.com/Mondego/baas).